 Fertilize The Soil Before Placing Fabric

 If you place the fabric before fertilizing the soil, you can no longer add compost or other organic matter to the soil.
 So, before placing the fabric, be sure to fertilize the soil up to the required level.

 Landscaping fabric is of a permanent nature and therefore, not suited for plants that require extra attention.
 Once the fabric is laid down, it is difficult – or sometimes impossible – to fertilize the soil with compost or other organic materials each year.

 Anchor The Fabric

-Always anchor the fabric using u-shaped landscape fabric pins to prevent it from looking loose or flapping around because of wind.
+Always anchor the fabric using u-shaped fabric pins to prevent it from looking loose or flapping around because of wind.
 Anchor the fabric at approximately every foot.
 Apply anchoring pins according to your requirements.

 In a wide garden, you need to use fabric to cover the entire area and overlap the edges with at least one foot of material.
 Fabric sheets alone do not allow enough overlap and cause stripped areas of weed to pop up, which can be difficult to eliminate.

 Apply Mulch After Installing Landscaping Fabric

-Spread approximately 3 inches of mulch throughout the garden area after applying landscape fabric.
+Spread approximately 3″ inches of mulch throughout the garden area after applying the fabric.
 The mulch hides the fabric, protects it from weather effects, and prevents the soil from overheating.
 It also keeps weed seedlings from getting light and prevents them from making holes in the fabric with their root systems.

 Use shredded bark, bark chips, wood chips, or any mulch you find visually attractive.
 Take care when applying mulch layer on top of the fabric.
 It should be at least 3″ inches for best results.
 Once the fabric is laid down, the time you save from weeding can be spent enjoying your garden.

 Watering The Plants

-Water the fabric mulched bed as usual because moisture seeps through landscape fabric and into the soil.
+Water the fabric mulched bed as usual because moisture seeps through fabric and into the soil.
 If some plants require extra fertilization, apply fertilizer directly to the soil near the base of the plant, avoiding the stem of plants.